Where to buy, sell and trade Litecoin in the US

 - Litecoinlocal.net.
 You can arrange a cash payment when buying peer to peer.

 - Cryptex24.
-You can pay cash over the counter at a money transfer service.
+Pay cash over the counter at a money transfer service.

 - 247exchange.
-You can make a cash deposit at a bank or pay cash for a prepaid voucher that can be used to buy Litecoin.
+Make a cash deposit at a bank or pay cash for a prepaid voucher that can be used to buy Litecoin.

 To pay for Litecoin with cash, you’ll want to look for platforms that accept cash deposits, prepaid cards or local peer-to-peer trading.